tothuhien/lsd2/README.md

     `./lsd2 -i rootedtree_file -d date_file -c -r l`

 	- You want to calculate confidence intervals from 100 simulated trees.
-The sequence length used to build your tree was 1000, and you'd like to apply a lognormal relaxed clock on the simulated branch lengths of standard deviation 0.4.
+The sequence length used to build your tree was 1000, and you'd like to apply a lognormal relaxed clock of standard deviation 0.4 to the simulated branch lengths.

     `./lsd2 -i rootedtree_file -d date_file -c -r l -f 100 -s 1000 -q 0.4`